-Arrivals between after the designated arrival times should plan on having to pay for an overnight stay at a hotel or wait it out at the airport.
-Be sure to travel with some cash (\$100 US \sim €70 is suggested) for exchange purposes upon your arrival.
+Arrivals before or after the designated arrival times should plan on having to pay for an overnight stay at a hotel or wait it out at the airport.
+Be sure to travel with some cash (\$100 U.S. ~ €70 is suggested) for exchange purposes upon your arrival.